splunk/public-o11y-docs/synthetics/test-config/auth.rst

     This authentication method applies to browser tests only.

-If your test target requires your test to submit a time-based one-time passcode (TOTP) for multifactor authentication, configure your browser test as follows.
+If your test needs to send a time-based one-time passcode (TOTP) to its test target, configure your test as follows.

 Get the secret key for generating a TOTP